isiksalihhh/Cantaoria/README.md

 ## Features

 - **CRUD Operations:** The system supports basic CRUD (Create, Read, Update, Delete) operations for managing various entities.
+- **User Authentication and Authorization (Cookie-based):** Implement robust user authentication to enhance system security.
+Utilize a cookie-based authentication system to securely manage user sessions.
+Define various user roles and permissions based on their responsibilities within the system.
+This ensures that users have appropriate access levels to different parts of the application.
+Employ secure authentication practices, such as encryption and secure cookie storage, to safeguard user credentials and session information.
+Implement mechanisms for user session management, including session timeout and logout functionality.
+Provide administrators with the ability to assign or modify roles and permissions as needed, allowing for flexible access control.
+- **Enhanced Docker:** Support Optimize Dockerfile and docker-compose files for seamless containerization.
+- **Complete Dynamic Photo Upload:** Develop a user interface for managing uploaded photos and implement best practices for secure photo storage.
+- **Strengthen Database Relationships:** Improve handling of related tables using ORM or database indexing strategies for enhanced performance.
 - **Onion Architecture:** The project is structured using the Onion Architecture, promoting a modular and scalable design.
 Layers include Core, Infrastructure, Application, and Presentation.

   ![image](https://github.com/isiksalihhh/Cantaoria/assets/147008088/b348c921-c4a9-42bd-89bf-69bebb80a658)